metabase/metabase/docs/usage-and-performance-tools/metabase-analytics.md

 The **Metabase Analytics** collection is a special collection that contains view-only questions, dashboards, and models that help you understand how people are using your Metabase.

-There are two things to keep in mind with this special Metabase analytics collection:
+Some things to keep in mind with this special Metabase analytics collection:

-- It's a view-only collection.
+- Metabase analytics is a view-only collection.
 Even admins can't curate it.
-It just _exists_.
+It is eternal.
+- By default, only admins can view the Metabase analytics collection.
+Though they can grant other groups view access to it.
-- You can duplicate anything in it, modify it to your liking, and save it to another collection.
+- You can duplicate any item in the Metabase analytics collection, modify the item to your liking, and save the item to another collection.

 ## Permissions